tonytraina/extracredit/README.md

 But, there will continue to be road blocks to technology being used in law.
 LegalZoom and the North Carolina State Bar Association recently settled a lawsuit after the bar association had accused the online purveyor of legal services of unauthorized practice of law.
 Lawyers, law firms and regulators will need to become more open to using technology to provide legal services if they truly want to provide better legal services to more clients.
 There's no shortage of people who need legal services – on any given day, tons of individuals are representing themselves pro se in the Daly Center – but the current system simply doesn't have a way of providing services to them.

 This unmet need is the great hope that technology can address.

+Justice Oliver Wendell Holmes perhaps said it best:
+>"A mind that is stretched by a new idea can never go back to its original dimensions"